 Norfolk Wildlife Trust is one of 47 Wildlife Trusts working to protect wildlife in town and country throughout the whole of the UK.
-Bayer CropScience is pleased to be principal sponsor of Norfolk Wildlife Trust's Education Programme - spreading the wildlife message to schools and families.
+Bayer CropScience, principal sponsor of Norfolk Wildlife Trust's Education Programme since 1995, is delighted to continue its support into 2005.
+For more information on Bayer CropScience, call 01603 242311.